OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Peripherals/spi.md

 <!-- // jack from the existing article -->

 The `spi-tool` command line utility allows the user to read and write single bytes from an SPI device.
-In order for an SPI device to be used, it must first be registered with the system.
-The utility can perform that action as well; giving the SPI device a bus number and device ID.
-This bus number and device ID must then be used again when transferring data with the SPI device.
+Noe that we need to specify the SPI device bus number and device ID when transferring data with the SPI device.

 The utility is not included by default in the Omega's firmware, to install it:
 ```